COVID-19 (coronavirus) - temporary changes to our services

 As a result of the current situation relating to coronavirus (COVID-19) Frome Medical Practice is making a number of temporary changes to the way we deliver services, in order to protect patients and reduce the potential spread of infection.

 Online appointment service

-As a result of the coronavirus pandemic we have temporarily suspended our online appointment service.
-This is so we can speak to all patients before appointments are made.
+As a result of the coronavirus pandemic we temporarily suspended our online appointment service.
+We have now reinstated online bookings for some appointments, such as cervical smears, warfarin monitoring and some flu vaccinations.
+There will be a limited availability of GP triage calls available to book online too, but usually these will need to be booked before 8am.
+Many of our appointments will still need to be booked over the phone however.
+This is so we can speak to patients before appointments are made.
 We apologise for the inconvenience but this is a necessary measure at the current time.

 To speak to a member of our team please call us on 01373 301301.
 Our care navigators will ask you a series of questions in order to be able to assess your need.
 We recognise that our telephone lines are extremely busy at the current time and ask for your patience and understanding whilst we work to speak with you as soon as we can.

 If you have concerns or queries about coronavirus please do not call the practice, but visit the NHS coronavirus advice page.
 If you have symptoms of coronavirus do not visit the practice, a pharmacy or hospital.
 Instead, please use the NHS 111 coronavirus service.

 From Friday 27th March we will be changing our opening hours to 8am - 6.30pm Monday to Friday.